 Non-compete covenants are one such contractual tool employed by businesses to protect their financial position by restricting participation in a certain market by a business or individual under specific circumstances

-In India by virtue of sec.
-27 of the Indian Contract Act, 1872 there is no legal ramification of an agreement which restrains trade and business and as such in the eyes of law such an agreement does not exist thereby making non enforceable.
+In India, by virtue of sec.
+27 of the Indian Contract Act, 1872, any agreement restraining the pursuit of a lawful trade, business or profession is void.
+However, given the essential nature of non-compete covenants, even though they may sound contrary to this provision, they are drafted in a manner that only seeks to protect the confidential matters of the enterprise.
 The reason being that such agreements are unfair, as they impose an undue restriction on the personal freedom of a contracting party.
-However, as an exception, if a party sells his goodwill to another he can agree with the buyer that he will not carry on a similar business within the specified local limits.
+However, as an exception, if a party sells his goodwill to another, he can agree with the buyer that he will not carry on a similar business within the specified local limits.

-Is it an agreement which restrains the defendant from exercising his lawful pro fession?
+Is it an agreement which restrains the defendant from exercising his lawful profession?
 Is it an agreement in restraint of trade?
 I think not.
 I do not think that an agreement of this class falls within the section.
 If it did all agreements for personal service for a fixed period would be void.
-An agreement to serve exclusively for a week, a day, or even for an hour, necessarily prevents the person so agreeing to serve from exercising his calling during that period for any one else than the person with whom he so agrees.
+An agreement to serve exclusively for a week, a day, or even for an hour, necessarily prevents the person so agreeing to serve from exercising his calling during that period for anyone else other than the person with whom he so agrees.
 It can hardly be contended that such an agreement is void.
 In truth. a man who agrees to exercise his calling for a particular wage and for a certain period agrees to exercise his calling, and such an agreement does not restrain him from doing so.
 To hold otherwise would, I think, be a contradiction in terms.....
 As such restrictive covenants during the service period are not really considered to fall foul of sec.
-27 and are out side their operative scope.
+27 and are outside their operative scope.

-However Indian courts have repeatedly refused to enforce restrictive covenants extending beyond the term of the contract holding the same as void and not enforceable (1).
+However, Indian courts have repeatedly refused to enforce restrictive covenants extending beyond the term of the contract while holding the same as void and not enforceable (1).
 The courts have been unfazed by arguments that these covenants were primarily designed to protect its confidential and proprietary information, on the reasoning that in a clash between the attempt of employers to protect themselves from competition and the right of employees to seek employment wherever they choose, the right of livelihood of employees must prevail(2).
 Innovative tactics by companies such as executing garden leave agreements which come into force after termination of employment, though against consideration, have been held to not renew the employment contract and have upheld the law that post termination of service, agreements in restrain are void and cannot be enforced(3) (4).

-Though the law stands thus, it should be noted that the Law Commission in its 13th report has recommended that the provision (section 27 of the Contract Act) should be suitably amended to allow such restrictions and all contracts in restraint of trade, general or partial as were reasonable in the interest of the parties as well as public.
+Though the law stands it should be noted that the Law Commission, in its 13th report has recommended that the provision (section 27 of the Contract Act) should be suitably amended to allow such restrictions and all contracts in restraint of trade, general or partial as were reasonable in the interest of the parties as well as public.
 In the backdrop of foreign entities emerging and entering India's commercial domain, especially from countries wherein such negative covenants are not statutorily restricted and are interpreted in a far more realistic manner, the current scenario is ripe for legislative and judicial change.
 If India needs to become more investor friendly, tools employed by entities to retain their competitive edge by regulating sensitive information must be sharpened.
 Entities in India should lobby for a change in the law along with incorporating such clauses in their contracts.